 Dinner at Chef & Somm

 Enjoy Chetola’s outstanding breakfast buffet that may include shrimp & grits, eggs, bacon, sausage, house made biscuits, fresh fruit, and coffee/ tea service, or order off the menu.
-Now, to decide what to do for the day- during the winter months, there is downhill skiing at App Ski Mountain, which is less than 10 minutes from Chetola.
-This local Blowing Rock ski hill offers dependable snow throughout the season, and there is a daily shuttle for guests of Chetola.
+Now, to decide what to do for the day- during the winter months, there is downhill skiing at App Ski Mountain, which is less than 10 minutes from Chetola (Open for the Season!).
+This local Blowing Rock ski hill offers dependable snow throughout the season, and there is a complimentary daily shuttle for guests of Chetola Resort.
 For those looking for a little more skiable terrain, head over to Sugar Mountain or Beech Mountain, approximately 45 minutes from Blowing Rock.
 Not feeling the need for alpine speed?
 There’s Bass Lake in the adjacent Moses Cone National Memorial Park, which offers a mile loop trail, or explore the 3500 acres with 27 miles of trails.
 In the winter, many locals cross country ski or snowshoe on trails when snow covers the ground.
 The Park remains open year-round.
 Bistro Roca, just off main street in downtown Blowing Rock, offers a warm and welcoming environment with local cuisine-perfect for lunch.
 After your adventure and a bit of refueling, return to Chetola for their signature Swedish massage and facial combo-a must do after exploring the high country.

 Now that every muscle is relaxed and your mind is completely at ease, take a stroll down by the lake and enjoy a book, a cocktail, or a good conversation just before dinner.
 Timberlake’s Restaurant is only steps away from either the lake or your room at the Resort.
 Try their famous Ahi Tuna Nachos, a Locally Sourced Salad, and their Elk Strip Loin for dinner.
 The chef creates house made desserts daily, perfect for sharing.
 Live music completes the evening, as the Resort offers entertainment several nights each week (check Timberlake’s site for evening schedules).